cindistar/todo-app/README.md

 # App Overview

 The application is a classic TODO App with CRUD: create (add),  read, update and delete functions.
-It also includes a chip flag showing the priority level (low, medium or high) and a date picker for selecting the date.
+It also includes a chip flag showing the priority level (low, medium or high), a date picker for selecting the date and a checkbox in order to mark each todo as completed.

 # Supported state management solutions